-AT REGULAR intervals phonographic re- BELOW: A speech lesson in progress.
-Note clinic is studied minutely; a program of
+BELOW: A speech lesson in progress.
+Note the individual mirrors.
+Each case at the clinic is studied minutely; a program of reeducation is based on the peculiar needs.

 Recently a 3-year-old youngster was brought to the Clinic who refused to look up at the staff members.
 This child had already be-come so aware of the difference in her appearance and speech that she was trying to conceal it.